 Sounds simple enough, but we all know it isn’t.
 Actively working on understanding the root cause of conflict is the key to conflict management.
 To help you get started, with conquering your fears of conflict, here are a few common reasons that communication fails:

-Assigning another person’s behavior as inherent rather than situational.
+Assigning another person’s behaviour as inherent rather than situational.

-No matter how well we know someone, we assign meaning to their behavior.
+No matter how well we know someone, we assign meaning to their behaviour.
 We do this to explain to ourselves why people act the way they do.
-Sometimes behavior is dispositional.
+Sometimes behaviour is dispositional.
 It’s part of someone’s personality; it’s who they are (Sasha is a happy person).
-Sometimes, behavior is situational, it’s not typically how they are, but it’s how they are behaving now (Sasha is happy because they had coffee this morning).
-When we incorrectly assign behavior as situational or dispositional, conflict can occur because you change how you communicate.
+Sometimes, behaviour is situational, it’s not typically how they are, but it’s how they are behaving now (Sasha is happy because they had coffee this morning).
+When we incorrectly assign behaviour as situational or dispositional, conflict can occur because you change how you communicate.
 Be mindful to consider more broadly why someone may be behaving the way they are.
-Also, consider your behaviors.
+Also, consider your behaviours.

 My first job as a manager, I was overwhelmed and admittedly, not a morning person.
 One morning, I walked into my office after getting caught in the rain, let out an “UGH!”, and stomped to my office.
-My staff attributed my behavior to being an angry, unapproachable person, which led to conflict between us.
-It took another manager to tell me how I was perceived in order for me to actively change my behavior.
+My staff attributed my behaviour to being an angry, unapproachable person, which led to conflict between us.
+It took another manager to tell me how I was perceived for me to change my behaviour actively.